-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dover is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dover is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dover who work in sales jobs (15.19%), office and administrative support (12.44%), and management occupations (8.83%).
+Unlike some cities, Dover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
+Overall, Dover is a city of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Dover who work in office and administrative support (12.74%), sales jobs (8.95%), and management occupations (8.38%).

-The per capita income in Dover in 2010 was $24,382, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $97,528 for a family of four.
+The per capita income in Dover in 2018 was $29,611, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $118,444 for a family of four.
 However, Dover contains both very wealthy and poor people as well.

 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dover include Irish, English, Italian, and Swiss.
+The greatest number of Dover residents report their race to be White, followed by Asian.
+Important ancestries of people in Dover include German, Irish, Italian, English, and Welsh.

 The most common language spoken in Dover is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Polish.